-Find a bag and fill it different things that are nostalgic of their past, particularly items from their teenage years and their twenties.
+Find a bag and fill it with different things that are nostalgic for their past, particularly items from their teenage years and twenties.
 Smells are very powerful and can draw on specific memories.
-Consider adding perfume, aftershave or soaps.
+Consider adding perfume, aftershave, or soaps.

 Flipping through old photos

-Look for songs that were popular in their teens and make a play list.
-When you visit with them you can listen to music of their past.
-Downloading songs is an option, or setting up an online radio station that caters to music of their era is another option.
-Listening to music could create a dialogue with your parent, you might learn a song that was their favorite that you have not added to the playlist.
+Look for songs that were popular in their teens and make a playlist.
+When you visit with them you can listen to their past music.
+Downloading songs is an option, or setting up an online radio station that caters to the music of their era is another option.
+Listening to music could create a dialogue with your parent; you might learn a song that was their favorite that you have not added to the playlist.